-Professor Baguley is presently Professor of Experimental Psychology in the School of Social Sciences at NTU; Chair of Business, Law and Social Sciences (BLSS) College Research Degrees Committee; a member of the NTU Athena SWAN Self-Assessment Team; and co-lead of the Safety and Security of Citizens University research theme.
+Professor Baguley is presently Professor of Experimental Psychology in the School of Social Sciences at NTU and outgoing Chair of the Business, Law and Social Sciences (BLSS) College Research Degrees Committee.
+He is a member of the Psychology Department and NTU Athena SWAN Self-Assessment Team.

 Professor Baguley is a graduate of Nottingham University and obtained his PhD from the Open University in 1994.
 From 1997 to 2004 he was a lecturer in Psychology at Loughborough University, having previously held full-time posts at Coventry University and Cardiff University.

 Professor Thom Baguley has a record of research on human cognition with particular interests in spatial cognition, face and voice processing, models of human memory, and the relationship between high-level cognition and human memory.
 He also has an interest in psychological statistics - in particular best practice in using and reporting common statistical procedures and in statistical modelling of behavioural, social, educational and forensic data in psychology.

 His work has been published in premier theoretical journals such as Psychological Review or Cognitive Psychology, as well as applied outlets such as Journal of Experimental Psychology: Applied.
 He is a former editor of the British Journal of Mathematical and Statistical Psychology and the author of the 2012 Palgrave book Serious stats: A guide to advanced statistics for the behavioral sciences.

 - Deputy Chair, Research Board (2016-2018)

 - Member, Peer Review College

 - Board Member, Scientific Data